LucientZ/DiscordPyBot/README.md

+# DEPRECATED
+This version of the bot is **deprecated** meaning it does not reflect current versions anymore.
+The bot will still work with discord.py 2.0 and above, but it is a lot harder to use and messy in organization.
+Please go to https://github.com/LucientZ/DiscordPyBot in order to see the latest version of my bot.
+Thank you.

+If you must use this version since it's the only version that has the bad apple playing on the status, here are the instructions for how to use the bot:

-# DiscordPyBot
+# Instructions
-This is a small discord bot that has basic functionality.
-Most of the features are for fun with the main purpose being to entertain.

 Everything here is run in Python 3.8.10 and above which can be found here:
 - https://www.python.org/downloads/

 ### <ins>Dependencies</ins>
 - discord.py

 ### <ins>How to setup</ins>
 Everything here is assuming that you already have a discord application set up with a bot token.
 Make sure the bot has all intents enabled.